trueheart78/trueheart78.com/now.md

 * _Cyberpunk 2077_ on Xbox Series X.
   * Really enjoyed my time with it, bugs aside.
-  * Got a satisfying ending with both my girls.
+  * Got a satisfying ending with Judy and Panam.

 #### :rocket: Recently Jettisoned